Skip to content ↓

 – On Monday, Homework & Spellings will be given to your child to stick in their Homework Book.
 Homework Books, online apps and Reading Records need to be completed and, if necessary, brought into school on Friday for your teacher to check.
 In Year 6, the expectation is that Homework should total around 2 hours a week: this should be a combination of spelling practice, online apps and set homework tasks (Maths/English/Foundation).

-– Reading at home in Year 6 should happen every day.
+– Reading at home in Year 6 this should happen every day.
 This can be in a variety of forms, such as: children reading independently, sharing a chapter together and reading on Fonetti (if your teacher has given you access).
 Also, remember reading to your child and listening to audiobooks is extremely beneficial too!
 Reading Records should be signed off by an adult, but we expect Year 6 children to record their own independent reading journey themselves.
 Reading Records should be transferred between home and school every day.
 Please ensure Accelerated Reader quizzes are completed within 48 hours of finishing the book.
 See below for the links to assist with reading using apps and AR Quizzes.
 We expect every child to complete a minimum of 3 quizzes every term.

 HOMEWORK

-Term 4
+Term 1

 Spelling